jarekb84/Grandus/.roo/rules-story-workflow-manager/02-workflow-logic.md

     *   If it fails (e.g., `ERR_NO_STATUS_HEADER`), consider calling MCP `initializeStatus <filePath>` and then `getStatus` again.
 If still no status, treat as `needs_grooming`.

 2.  **State Evaluation and Delegation Loop:**
-    *   Read the current status using MCP `getStatus <filePath>`.
+    *   Read the current story details using MCP `getStoryDetails <filePath>`.
+Store both the `status` and the `pendingTasks` list returned.
-    *   Based on the status, execute the corresponding step below.
+    *   Based on the retrieved `status`, execute the corresponding step below.
     *   If a step involves delegation:
         *   Call `new_task` with the specified details.
         *   Await `attempt_completion` result.